Rosario Fernández

-Rosario Del Pilar Fernández Figueroa (born 1955) is a Peruvian politician, who is a former Prime Minister of Peru and Minister of Justice.
+Rosario del Pilar Fernández Figueroa (born 1955) is a Peruvian politician.
+She is a former Prime Minister of Peru and Minister of Justice.

 Biography

 Fernández was born in Lima, Peru.
-She is the daughter of Joffre Fernandez Veldivieso, a constitutional lawyer and former Deputy and Minister of Justice from 1985 to 1990.
+She is the daughter of Joffré Fernández Valdivieso, a constitutional lawyer and former Deputy and Minister of Justice from 1985 to 1990.

 She studied law at Pontifical Catholic University of Peru, ranking first in the 1977 graduating class.
 She continued advanced studies in Washington, D.C., gaining experience in civil procedure, arbitration, civil law, family law and international law.